-Back in the TARDIS, the Doctor has a task for K9.
+The Doctor has a task for K9.

-Sue: I’m surprised that K9 hasn’t zapped the Doctor’s slippers while he was out.
+Sue: I’m surprised K9 hasn’t zapped the Doctor’s slippers while he was out.
 That’s what dogs do when they’re bored, you know.

-Sue can’t get over Zargo’s resemblance to Russell Brand, and when Aukon stops from him having his wicked way with Romana, Sue can’t help herself:
+Sue can’t get over Zargo’s resemblance to Russell Brand, and when Aukon stops him from having his wicked way with Romana, Sue can’t help herself.

-Sue: (as Russell Brand) It’s made Mr. Winky go right small it has.
+Sue: (As Russell Brand) It’s made Mr Winky go right small it has.
 Oh yes!